 If you have any trouble deciding what to eat, use this Meat Belly™ decision tree.

-Do a basic bodybuilding strength training routine thrice weekly.
+3. Train: Do a brief hard basic bodybuilding strength training routine such as the Get Strong! routine thrice weekly.

 That's the Meat Belly™Diet Plan in a nutshell.
 Join the Meat Belly™ revolution today!

 1. Stonehouse W, Wycherley T, Luscombe-Marsh N, Taylor P, Brinkworth G, Riley M. Dairy Intake Enhances Body Weight and Composition Changes during Energy Restriction in 18-50-Year-Old Adults-A Meta-Analysis of Randomized Controlled Trials.
 Nutrients.
 2016;8(7):394.
 Published 2016 Jul 1. doi:10.3390/nu8070394